Gagnon-lab/takasugi-genetics/README.md

 ## Data pre-processing using GESTALT pipeline
 To call CRISPR-induced mutations, we have adapted the pipeline from https://github.com/aaronmck/Cas9FateMapping.
 Briefly, this takes raw sequencing data, merges paired reads, aligns resulting consensus sequences to the reference, and generates output files for further processing and downstream analysis.

-To generate processed outputs from sequencing data, download the raw FASTQ files from GEO accession number [GSE186338](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186338).
+To generate processed outputs from sequencing data, first download the raw FASTQ files from GEO accession number [GSE186338](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186338).

 We recommend running this pipeline on a high-performance computing cluster as it will require quite a bit of memory (and time) to execute.
 Although most of the instructions can be found [here](https://github.com/mckennalab/SingleCellLineage), we briefly outline the instructions to get started on a HPC.
 One may need to adapt these instructions according to the specifications of your HPC.

 **Dependency required**